 Tea parties are one of my favorite things to do.
 You get to make lots of delicious and beautiful little finger foods and treats, then sit around sipping tea and eating those treats!
 Who wouldn’t love that?

 To start the party off with the theme, we needed invitations that screamed mermaid.
 So I made a simple scales pattern with some beautiful blues, turquoises and grays.
 Then added accents of purple and a mermaid silhouette.
 I love how it turned out so much, I made a blank one you can use for your own mermaid tea party.
-You can download the PDF of the invite in my library of free downloads for my email subscribers.
-Or you can download a digital paper of just the scales pattern and mermaid clipart to make your own invitation.
+Or you can use the mermaid scales digital paper and mermaid clipart to make your own invitation.
 They are available in my shop.

 Now it was time to party!
 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.